-Oliver Read is the editor and communications manager at the Global Public Policy Institute (GPPi) in Berlin.
-He supervises the preparation of GPPi publications and heads up the institute’s communications strategy.
-In addition, Oliver contributes to GPPi's work on global internet politics.
+Oliver Read is the former editor and communications manager at the Global Public Policy Institute (GPPi) in Berlin.
+He supervised the preparation of GPPi publications and headed up the institute’s communications strategy.
+In addition, Oliver contributed to GPPi's work on data and technology politics.

 From 2004 to 2006, Oliver co-founded New Berlin Magazine and New Munich Magazine in Berlin.
 Previously, he also worked with The Mongol Messenger in Ulaanbaatar, Mongolia, and National Public Radio affiliate WBUR in Boston.

-Oliver is currently pursuing a PhD on the decline of anonymity in cyberspace.
-He holds master’s degrees in journalism from Boston University and in international relations from the Free University in Berlin, and he received his bachelor’s degree in English literature from Ohio Wesleyan University.
+Oliver holds master’s degrees in journalism from Boston University and in international relations from the Free University in Berlin, and he received his bachelor’s degree in English literature from Ohio Wesleyan University.

 Languages: English, German

 In: Cyberspace and International Relations (Jan-Frederik Kremer, Benedikt Müller, eds.)